OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ## Large-Scale Configuration

-The above recommendation is designed for people working in small to medium-sized companies or people working in large companies getting started with Octopus, perhaps in a POC or a Pilot.
-The recommendation below is for a large Octopus Deploy configuration designed to handle thousands of deployments a day.
+The above recommendation is designed for people working in small to medium-sized companies or people working in large companies getting started with Octopus, perhaps during an initial pilot of 4-7 teams.
+The recommendation below is for a large Octopus Deploy configuration designed to handle close to a 1000 deployment a day.
 We don't recommend starting with this unless you plan to onboard dozens of teams quickly.
 If you follow the recommendations of the small-medium scale configuration section, it will be easy to scale up to this as all the necessary infrastructure; load balancer, file storage, and SQL Server will be in place.

 - 4 Windows servers with 4 Cores / 8 GB of RAM, with each server having the task cap set to 20 (can increase to 30 without increasing compute).
 - 2 Windows servers with 4 Cores / 8 GB of RAM, with each server having the task cap set to 0.
 These are UI-only nodes.
 - SQL Server 2016 Standard or higher (or Azure SQL) running on at least 4 Cores / 16 GB of RAM with either Failover Cluster Instance or Availability Groups configured.
-- 200 GB of file storage configured.
+- 200 GB of file storage.
 - Load balancer to manage traffic to UI-only nodes.

 ![large scale instance](images/large-instance-diagram.png)

 :::hint
 The configuration above is a baseline.
-We recommend monitoring your resources as you add projects, users and do more deployments.
+We recommend monitoring your resources as you add projects, users and do more deployments and runbook runs.
 The more data, the more Octopus UI and database have to process.
-Experiment with more increasing compute resources for the SQL Server and the UI nodes.
-If you run into any performance concerns, please email support@octopus.com.
+Experiment with increasing compute resources for the SQL Server and the UI nodes.
+If you run into any performance concerns, please [contact support](https://octopus.com/support).
 :::

 This configuration will provide 80 concurrent deployments, with the capacity to quickly increase to 120.
 We recommend keeping the task cap at 20 to allow Octopus to split the load across all the nodes more evenly.
 The two UI-only nodes will allow users to interact with Octopus Deploy without consuming compute resources needed to orchestrate deployments.
+If you need to process more than 120 concurrent tasks then add more database resources and task-only nodes.

 ## Adding High Availability Nodes